whaleen/bore/apps/web/README.md

 ## Important Notes

-- Do not use `pnpm run dev:web` from the monorepo root - this won't work properly with the function servers
+- You can also use `npm run dev:web` from the monorepo root which will start the full development environment
-- Always run the dev servers from within `apps/web`
 - Make sure both servers are running for full functionality
 - Any changes to Prisma schema require running `prisma generate` before restarting servers

 ## Troubleshooting

 - If API calls fail, verify both servers are running and the proxy port in `vite.config.js` matches the Netlify Functions port (9999)
-- If experiencing workspace dependency issues, run `pnpm install` from the monorepo root
+- If experiencing workspace dependency issues, run `npm install` from the monorepo root